clearflask/clearflask/clearflask-legal/src/main/docs/legal/Privacy-Policy.md

   create new features that we think our users will enjoy and that will help them create and manage websites more efficiently or make our Services easier to use.
-* **To market our Services and measure, gauge, and improve the effectiveness of our marketing.** For example, by targeting our marketing messageModels to groups of our users (like those who have a particular plan with us or have been users for a certain length of time), advertising our Services, analyzing the results of our marketing campaigns ( like how many people purchased a paid plan after receiving a marketing messageModel), and understanding and forecasting user retention.
+* **To market our Services and measure, gauge, and improve the effectiveness of our marketing.** For example, by targeting our marketing messages to groups of our users (like those who have a particular plan with us or have been users for a certain length of time), advertising our Services, analyzing the results of our marketing campaigns ( like how many people purchased a paid plan after receiving a marketing message), and understanding and forecasting user retention.
 * **To protect our Services, our users, and the public.** For example, by detecting security incidents; detecting and protecting against malicious, deceptive, fraudulent, or illegal activity; fighting spam; complying with our legal